LeslieHor/rCast/README.md

 # rCast
 rCast is a cross-platform podcast manager.
 Downloading, playing and managing podcasts can all be done in here.
+A fork called "rCast lite" is planned. rCast lite's primary purpose is to limit the bandwidth strain on the server it is installed on.
+It does this by not downloading episodes, and simply serving the files through its own interface.

 ## Used Libraries
 * SimplePIE (RSS feed interaction)